klange/toaru-pdfviewer/README.md

 You'll need to get a copy of MuPDF and get it to build; this requires native copies of some things.

-If you can get MuPDF's libraries installed (don't worry about the apps), clone this into your `osdev` directory and build it.
+If you can get MuPDF's libraries installed (don't worry about the apps), clone this into your `toaruos` directory and build it.
 It will install binaries into the hard disk directory, so rebuild your disk image and run `pdfviewer [filename]`.

-Eventually, all of the mudraw features will be stripped away to turn this into a simple PDF viewer with both full screen and windowed capabilities, but for now it works okay and I can show my Beamer presentations with it.
+MuPDF is released under the terms of the GPL:

     MuPDF is Copyright 2006-2012 Artifex Software, Inc.